MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 4. Update the network adapter drivers and firmware.
 5. Run cluster validation and review the Storage Space Direct section.
 Ensure that the drives you use for the cache are reported correctly and have no errors.

-If you're still having issues, review these scenarios.
+If you're still having problems, review the troubleshooting information for each of the specific issues in this article.

 ## Virtual disk resources are in No Redundancy state